-The Group hereby presents this ESG report for the year ended 31 December 2021 in accordance with the requirements set out in Appendix 27 (Environmental, Social and Governance Reporting Guide) of the Listing Rules.
-It is recommended that this report is to read together with the Corporate Governance Report in the Company's annual report for the year ended 31 December 2021.
-This ESG Report was approved by the Board on 22 March 2022.
+The board of Directors of the Company (the "Board") sets directions and approves the Group's ESG report; reviews ESG progress updates at least once per financial year; and approves the results of materiality assessment and publication of the Group's ESG report, and is pleased to present this ESG Report for the year ended 31 December 2022 with reference to the requirements set out in Appendix 27 (Environmental, Social and Governance Reporting Guide) of the Listing Rules.
+It is recommended that this ESG Report is to read together with the Corporate Governance Report in the Company's Annual Report for the year ended 31 December 2022.
+This ESG Report was approved by the Board on 21 March 2023.

-During the year under review, the Group continued to focus on four key areas: (a) Environment; (b) Employment and Labour Practices; (c) Operation Practices; and (d) Community Investment, and to strive to balance the impacts of environmental protection and social responsibility in the Group's strategic plans for the purpose of driving sustainable value for the Group's stakeholders and the communities in which the operations of the Group are located.
+During the year under review, the Group continued to, strive to balance the impacts of environmental protection and social responsibility in the Group's strategic plans for the purpose of driving sustainable value for the Group's stakeholders and the communities in which the operations of the Group are located.
 There were no significant changes in the Group's businesses, operation locations, share capital structure and supply chain structure during the year under review.

 The Board takes ultimate responsibility for sustainable development at the Group.
-The Board is tasked with formulating policies and strategies and also ensuring environmental, social and governance ("ESG") risks are integrated into the Group's risk management mechanisms and long-term business plans.
+The Board is tasked with formulating policies and strategies and also ensuring ESG risks are integrated into the Group's risk management mechanisms and long-term business plans.
 To ensure effective implementation of the Group's ESG initiatives, the Board continues to provide direction and maintain oversight over the material ESG matters with the help of the management team.
 All sustainability disclosure, policies, goals and targets are reviewed and endorsed by the Board.
 The ESG targets and performance are also assessed by the Board on regular basis.

-According to the financial results of the Group during the financial year of 2021, revenue from trading and manufacturing business accounted for approximately 91.3% of the Group's total revenue (2020: approximately 78.9%), in which revenue from toys manufacturing business (as an OEM) accounted for approximately 95.7% of the Group's total revenue (2020: approximately 76.1%).
-As for the toys segment, Wahheng Toys (Shenzhen) Co., Ltd. ("Wahheng"), remaining as the centralized operation headquarters in the People's Republic of China ("PRC"), focusing on customer relationship management, production planning, shipping, procurement, financial service and other management functions.
-Everwin Toys (Dongguan) Co., Ltd. ("Everwin"), the flagship factory which continuously ranked first in terms of number of employees, revenue and factory area among other toys factories of the Group in the PRC.
-Given the significant revenue contribution by both Wahheng and Everwin to the Group, the scope of this ESG Report mainly covers Wahheng, Everwin and the Group's headquarters in Hong Kong.
+According to the financial results of the Group during the financial year of 2022, revenue from trading and manufacturing business accounted for approximately 92.80% of the Group's total revenue (2021: approximately 91.30%), in which revenue from toys manufacturing business (as an OEM) accounted for approximately 85.10% of the Group's total revenue (2021: approximately 87.30%).
+Given the significant revenue contribution to the Group by its toys manufacturing business, the scope of this ESG Report mainly covers toys production plants in the People's Republic of China (the "PRC") apart from the Group's headquarters in Hong Kong.

-During the year under review, the Group's philosophy of "Healthy Life, Safe Environment and Bright Future" remained unchanged and requiring each of its major subsidiaries, especially Wahheng and Everwin, to strictly comply with relevant national and local laws, regulations, rules and procedures concerning environmental protection, employment and labour practices and operation practices.
-In addition, both Wahheng and Everwin are the members of the ICTI Ethical Toy Program ("IETP") and have strictly adhered to the Code of Business Practices of IETP by committing to factory operations in a lawful, safe and healthful manner.
-Wahheng and Everwin uphold the following standards all the time to support the rights and the well-being of factory workers:
+During the year under review, the Group's philosophy of "Healthy Life, Safe Environment and Bright Future" remained unchanged and requiring each of its major subsidiaries, especially its key production plants in the PRC, to strictly comply with relevant national and local laws, regulations, rules and procedures concerning environmental protection, employment and labour practices and operation practices.
+In addition, the Group's subsidiaries involving in toys manufacturing business are the members of the ICTI Ethical Toy Program ("IETP") and have strictly adhered to the Code of Business Practices of IETP by committing to factory operations in a lawful, safe and healthful manner.
+The following standards were upheld by the production plants all the time to support the rights and the well-being of factory workers during the period under review: